Notice: This page requires JavaScript to function properly.

 What is an Object?

 An object is an instance of a class.
-When a class is defined, no memory is allocated until an instance of that it is created.
+When a class is defined, no memory is allocated until an instance of it is created.
 An object represents a specific example or instance of a class, with actual values assigned to its attributes.

 Relationship Between Classes and Objects